-There is no doubt that teeth are amongst the most important organs of each person.
-Our teeth are vulnerable to wide range of threats.
-The cracked tooth syndrome is one of the most important risks threatening out teeth.
-It would bring about many problems for patient and it must be emphasized that it is along with severe pain.
+There’s no doubt that teeth are amongst the most important organs of each person.
+Our teeth are vulnerable to a wide range of threats.
+The cracked tooth syndrome is one of the important risks threatening our teeth.
+It may cause many problems for patients and, should be emphasized that it is along with severe pain.

-What is interesting about the cracked tooth syndrome is that despite it is a common disorder among oral and dental diseases, but most people have no idea and information about it.
-Sadly, people who have this syndrome usually suffer from a great deal of pain; so, it is recommended that to visit a dentist as soon as you noticed the initial symptoms of this syndrome.
+What is interesting about the cracked tooth syndrome is that despite it being a common disorder among oral and dental diseases, most people have no idea and information about it.
+Sadly, people who have this syndrome usually suffer from a great deal of pain; so, it is recommended that you visit a dentist as soon as you notice the initial symptoms of this syndrome.
 Exacerbation and extension of the crack in question would lead to much more intense pain for patients.

 A cracked tooth